Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Property (QT) is not invariant under quasi-isometry

 Note also that if we equip our product spaces with the $\ell_2$ product metric then the Leary - Minasyan group does indeed act geometrically on a product of quasi-trees with the orbit map a quasi-isometric embedding.
 Here the equivalent of Theorem \ref{lonpr} does not hold as we can have a de Rham factor (see \cite{foly} for this case).
 However the definition of (QT) uses the $\ell_1$ product metric.

-Finally we also note that the Leary - Minasyan group acts geometrically on the CAT(0) cube complex $P$ by {\it isometries} but it has no geometric action on any CAT(0) cube complex by {\it cubical automorphisms} and nor does any finite index subgroup.
+Finally we also note that the Leary - Minasyan group acts geometrically on the CAT(0) cube complex $P$ by {\it isometries} using the CAT(0) metric but it has no geometric action on any CAT(0) cube complex by {\it cubical automorphisms} and nor does any finite index subgroup.
 This is noted in \cite{lrmn} as a consequence of \cite{hupr}.

 \Address